shubhangisundriyal2/img_stego/README.md

-# 📷 Image Steganography - Hide Secret Messages in Images
+# 📷 Secure Data Hiding in Image Using Steganography

 ## 📌 Introduction
 This project implements **image steganography**, a technique to hide secret messages inside images by modifying pixel values.
 The hidden message can only be retrieved using the correct password, ensuring secure communication.